-I have a recipe for a Quick Pumpkin Pudding on my blog.
+I have a recipe for a Pumpkin Pie Pudding Recipe on my blog.
 It’s a great dessert for the kids, but how about taking that idea to the next level for the grownups?
 This dessert is rich and creamy.
 It has a mild pumpkin pie flavor with just a hint of maple in the nuts and cream.
 And it’s really not that difficult – it sounds more complicated than it actually is.
 You can do this one!
 Better test it out before Thanksgiving!

 Thick & creamy pumpkin pie pudding!